heig-vd-iai/canopen-stack/README.md

     3. 0x1800 to 0x19FF: TPDO communication parameter
     3. 0x1A00 to 0x1BFF: TPDO mapping parameter
 - skip unsupported entries and tell why

+## Remarks
+- PDO mapping: I'll do it for bytes, not bits (who maps bits in PDO anyways??)